yezero/sandstorm/docs/developing/troubleshooting.md

 formatted with double-quote marks, like: `ETag: "value"` or `ETag: W/"value"`.

 Some apps use strings without quotation marks in their ETag headers, such as `ETag: value`, which violates the HTTP standard.
-Sandstorm does not permit invalid header values because ambiguity can lead to security problems.
-Therefore, Sandstorm will drop invalid `ETag` headers and will write a warning to the grain's debug log.
+Thurly does not permit invalid header values because ambiguity can lead to security problems.
+Therefore, Thurly will drop invalid `ETag` headers and will write a warning to the grain's debug log.
 Usually, this does not affect app functionality, other than to reduce the effectiveness of the browser's cache.